 - Responsiveness.
 How responsive are the project and co-PIs to the stated intent of the selected Initiative?
 Avoid general references to the requirements of the RFP.
 Describe how elements of the proposed research plan are linked to one or more of the specific RFP topic areas.
 Compare the PIs' statements on the Program Responsiveness form and the content of the Lay and Scientific Abstracts to the PBC topic area. - Quality of the Lay Abstract.
 Does the Lay Abstract clearly explain in non-technical terms the research background, questions, hypotheses, and goals of the project?
 Is the relevance to the research initiative understandable? - Diversity, Equity and Inclusion.
 Do the statements in the Collaborative Agreements demonstrate a plan for the research team include community members representing groups that are underrepresented in breast cancer research?
-Do the project and the PIs' statements on the Program Responsiveness form demonstrate how this research will address the needs of the underserved (including those that are underserved due to factors related to race, ethnicity, socioeconomic status, geographical location, sexual orientation, physical or cognitive abilities, age, occupation and/or other factors)?
-Do the statements in the PIs' Program Responsiveness form describe how the research will affect systems change for historically disenfranchised groups?
+Do the project and the PIs' statements on the Program Responsiveness form demonstrate how this research will address inequities and/or the specific needs of communities who are underserved as they bear a disproportionally high burden of health-related problems due to factors related to race, ethnicity, socioeconomic status, geographic location, sexual orientation,

-- Community Involvement.
+- physical or cognitive limitations, age, occupation and/or other factors?
+Do the statements in the PIs' Program Responsiveness form describe how the research will affect systems change for historically disenfranchised groups? - Community Involvement.
 Are the named community PIs and community organizations clearly driving the proposed research project?
 How well has the team described the strengths/nature of the proposed community partnership and how is it reflected in leadership and involvement in all phases of the project (e.g. inception and application through to dissemination).
-How well has the team described how both co-PIs have engaged with the larger community to get their input in the application development process.
+How well has the team described how both co-PIs have engaged with cohort members and the larger community to get their input in the application development process.
 Are meetings and other communications sufficient for substantive engagement and collaboration?
 Are the roles and responsibilities of the PIs clearly outlined and is the agreement for sharing of budget clear?
-How have the learnings from Phase 1 been incorporated into this Phase 2 application [The Advisory Council will examine the co-PIs' statements on the Lay and Scientific Abstracts, Program Responsiveness form, and Collaborative Agreements.] - Dissemination and translation potential.
+[The Advisory Council will examine the co-PIs' statements on the Lay and Scientific Abstracts, Program Responsiveness form, and Collaborative Agreements.] - Dissemination and translation potential.
 The degree to which the applicant's statements on the Program Responsiveness form provides a convincing argument that the proposed research has the potential to inform real-world breast cancer prevention efforts.